galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 where $$P(X_i = 0) = p$$.

-Since during train phase a neuron is kept on with probability $$q$$, during the testing phase we have to emulate the behaviour of the ensemble of networks used in the training phase.
+Since during train phase a neuron is kept on with probability $$q$$, during the testing phase we have to emulate the behavior of the ensemble of networks used in the training phase.

-To do this, the authors suggest to scale the activation function by a factor of $$q$$ during the test phase in order to use the expected output produced in the train phase as the single output required in the test phase.
+To do this, the authors suggest scaling the activation function by a factor of $$q$$ during the test phase in order to use the expected output produced in the training phase as the single output required in the test phase.
 Thus:

 **Train phase**:
 $$O_i = X_i a(\sum_{k=1}^{d_i}{w_k x_k + b}) $$